What is Cerebral Palsy?

 - Mixed – a combination of any of the above categories

-Because there is no cure for cerebral palsy, therapy, and other treatments can help by treating the symptoms as much as possible to improve the quality of life.
+Because there is no cure for cerebral palsy, therapy and other treatments can help by treating the symptoms as much as possible to improve the quality of life.
 The severity of this disability will qualify you for disability benefits, but consulting with a disability attorney is always recommended.

-How Do You Qualify for Long Term Disability with Cerebral Palsy?
+How Do You Qualify for Long-Term Disability with Cerebral Palsy?

 Check Your Policy

-Although the Americans with Disabilities Act classifies cerebral palsy as a disability, you need to check your long-term disability policy to see if it’s covered.
-If you are part of a group policy through your employer, you need to obtain a copy from your human resources department.
-If you have an individual policy, request a copy from your provider.
-When asking your HR department for a copy of your policy, it’s best to do so in writing.
-Employers who suspect that you are planning to file a claim commonly delay giving employees the documents they need.
+Employers who suspect you are planning to file a claim commonly delay giving employees the necessary documents.
 This delay can mean you miss time-sensitive deadlines.
 By requesting in writing, you have documentation of the date requested, and your employer must respond in a timely manner.
 Likewise, do not ask your employer if they think you would qualify for long-term disability with cerebral palsy.
-They are likely to say no, but they are not experts in disability policy, so don’t let this deter you from filing.
+They are likely to say no but are not experts in disability policy, so don’t let this deter you from filing.

 Provide Supporting Medical Evidence